fastly/fastlyctl/README.md

 Available Subcommands:
   * create: Create a Managed TLS Subscription for `[domain]`
   * status: Print the status of all Managed TLS Subscriptions
-  * challenges: Print the challenges needed for the verification of a certificate for `[domain]`
+  * challenges: Print the challenges available for the verification of a certificate for `[domain]`
   * delete: Delete a Managed TLS Subscription for `[domain]`

 ### token